Chad Owens: College career

-Owens became a bigger star after joining the University of Hawaii football team as a wide receiver, punt returner and kick returner.
-He became the featured receiver in June Jones's Run & Shoot Offence, and became the number one receiver for quarterback Timmy Chang.
+Owens became a bigger star after joining the football team at the University of Hawaiʻi at Mānoa as a wide receiver, punt returner and kick returner.
+He became the featured receiver in June Jones's run & shoot offense, and became the number one receiver for quarterback Timmy Chang.
 Owens was instrumental on the Warriors teams that won both the Hawaii Bowl in 2003 and 2004 by beating the University of Houston and the University of Alabama at Birmingham.